Cauliflower: Production

-Cuisine
+Culinary

 Cauliflower heads can be roasted, grilled, boiled, fried, steamed, pickled, or eaten raw.
 When cooking, the outer leaves and thick stalks are typically removed, leaving only the florets (the edible "curd" or "head").
 The leaves are also edible but are often discarded.

-Cauliflower is a low-calorie, gluten-free alternative to rice and flour.
+Cauliflower can be used as a low-calorie, gluten-free alternative to rice and flour.
 Between 2012 and 2016, cauliflower production in the United States increased by 63%, and cauliflower-based product sales increased by 71% between 2017 and 2018.
 Cauliflower rice is made by pulsing cauliflower florets and cooking the result in oil.
-Cauliflower pizza crust is made from cauliflower flour and is popular in pizza restaurants.
+Cauliflower pizza crust is made from cauliflower flour.
 Mashed cauliflower is a low-carbohydrate alternative to mashed potatoes.

-Fractal dimension
+In culture

 Cauliflower has been noticed by mathematicians for its distinct fractal dimension, calculated to be roughly 2.8.
 One of the fractal properties of cauliflower is that every branch, or "module", is similar to the entire cauliflower.
 Another quality, also present in other plant species, is that the angle between "modules", as they become more distant from the center, is 360 degrees divided by the golden ratio.